Sreenadh1543/Android-Architectures/README.md

 ** Project Description :**

-Connect With a REST - API and retrieve list of countries .
+Connect With a REST - API and retrieve list of countries in Mvc , Mvp and Mvvm Models.

 > MVC  : Model - View - Controller

 > MVP  : Model - View - Presenter

 > MVVM : Model  - View - ViewModel